-Reports of the studies that meet the terms of the Written Request dated April 19, 2018, as amended by this letter and by previous amendments dated November 1, 2018, and July 23, 2019, must be submitted to the Agency on or before December 31, 2026, in order to possibly qualify for pediatric exclusivity extension under Section 505A of the Act.
+Reports of the studies that meet the terms of the Written Request must be submitted to the Agency on or before December 31, 2023, in order to possibly qualify for pediatric exclusivity extension under Section 505A of the Act.

-Submit reports of the studies as a new drug application (NDA) or as a supplement to your approved NDA with the proposed labeling changes you believe are warranted based on the data derived from these studies.
+Submit reports of the studies as a new drug application (NDA) / supplement to an approved NDA with the proposed labeling changes you believe are warranted based on the data derived from these studies.
 When submitting the reports, clearly mark your submission "SUBMISSION OF PEDIATRIC STUDY REPORTS - PEDIATRIC EXCLUSIVITY DETERMINATION REQUESTED" in large font, bolded type at the beginning of the cover letter of the submission and include a copy of this letter.